-First, while risk aversion features a pure preference shock in our model, it is motivated by a habit framework, and we therefore expect it to be consistent with the typical habit intuition.
-Following Wachter (2006), we create a "fundamental" risk aversion process from consumption data and the parameter estimates of Campbell and Cochrane (1999).
+First, although risk aversion features a pure preference shock in our model, it is motivated by a habit framework, and we therefore expect it to be consistent with the typical habit intuition.
+Following Wachter (2006), we create a fundamental risk aversion process from consumption data and the parameter estimates of Campbell and Cochrane (1999).
 Recall that the curvature of the utility function is a negative affine function of the log "consumption surplus ratio," which in turns follows a heteroskedastic autoregressive process with shocks perfectly correlated with consumption growth.
-This "habit" risk aversion has a 0.21 correlation with our risk aversion measure, which is significantly different from zero.
-Work by Bekaert, Engstrom, and Grenadier (2010) and Martin (2017) also suggests the existence of more variable risk aversion in financial markets, imperfectly correlated with fundamentals.
+This habit risk aversion has a 0.21 correlation with our risk aversion measure, which is significantly different from zero.
+Work by Bekaert et al. (2010) and Martin (2017) also suggests the existence of more variable risk aversion in financial markets, imperfectly correlated with fundamentals.

 A salient implication of the habit framework is that bad economic shocks should increase risk aversion.
 Even if true, it is unlikely that realized monthly or quarterly consumption growth data capture all relevant news.
 Much relevant economic news and events hitting markets every day are not captured in the actual economic data until much later, if at all.
-We therefore calculate daily measures of macro shocks (actual data minus survey expectations) around 7 macro announcements, industrial production, the unemployment rate, GDP, the CPI, balance of payments, consumer confidence and manufacturing confidence.
-We link our model implied risk aversion measure to their end-of-month cumulative shocks as a more direct measure of salient economic news.
+We therefore calculate daily measures of macro shocks (actual data minus survey expectations) around seven macro announcements, industrial production, the unemployment rate, gross domestic product (GDP), the consumer price index (CPI), balance of payments, consumer confidence, and manufacturing confidence.
+We link our model implied risk aversion measure to their end-ofmonth cumulative shocks as a more direct measure of salient economic news.
 Models in the Campbell-Cochrane tradition predict negative links with industrial production and GDP news, and a positive link with unemployment rate news.
-Table ?? in the Online Appendix shows that these are indeed the three variables that show a statistically significant link with risk aversion, however, GDP growth news has an anomalous positive sign.
-Positive confidence news decreases risk aversion but the effect is insignificant, as are the effects of the balance of payments and inflation (undermining somewhat the Brandt and Wang (2003) model linking risk aversion to inflation).
+Table F.4 in the online appendix shows that these are indeed the three variables that show a statistically significant link with risk aversion; however, GDP growth news has an anomalous positive sign.
+Positive confidence news decreases risk aversion but the effect is insignificant, as are the effects of the balance of payments and inflation (undermining somewhat the model of Brandt and Wang 2003 linking risk aversion to inflation).
 When we run a multivariate regression, the three economic activity measures remain statistically significant and no other variables are significant, with the coefficient signs remaining unchanged.
-Among the 7 macro news shocks, industrial production shocks alone account for 50% of the risk aversion variation explained by macro news shocks, with unemployment accounting for 33% and GDP news only accounting for 12% of explained variation.
+Among the seven macro news shocks, industrial production shocks alone account for 50% of the risk aversion variation explained by macro news shocks, with unemployment accounting for 33% and GDP news only accounting for 12% of explained variation.
 Overall, the reaction of our risk aversion to macroeconomic announcements is mostly in line with the habit intuition.
 However, importantly, the R^2 contributed by these macro shocks in all these regressions is quite low, which is of course consistent with our main finding that the bulk of the variation in risk aversion is not driven by macro fundamentals.